2021 Exploration: Full Application Guide

 You can include information about yourself, your lab group and institution, as well as your team members, their lab groups and institutions in the biographical information about the team.
 If a team member’s self-identification (gender, Indigenous identity, disability or racial background) is relevant to the research project, you may include that self-identity information in the biographical information only with their consent.
 Otherwise, self-identification information about any team member should not appear anywhere in the application.

 In the application’s equity, diversity and inclusion (EDI) section, you may include information that reveals team members’ affiliations, including departments, lab groups, etc.

 All relevant information from the NOI will be prepopulated in the full application.
 You must include the following content to complete an application.
 Complete sections a to e within the Convergence Portal.

 - Proposed budget

 Enter the planned amount of funds to be spent in each category (direct and indirect costs) for each year of the project.
 Contact your research administrator for direction on how much to request for indirect costs.

 - Gender-based analysis plus (GBA+)

-Indicate whether GBA+ or sex- and gender-based analysis (SGBA) are appropriate considerations for the project, and whether they have been integrated into the proposed research.
-If the team believes no aspect of the research may benefit from GBA+/SGBA, provide a rationale for this.
+Indicate whether GBA+ considerations are appropriate for the project and whether they have been integrated into the proposed research.
+If the team believes no aspect of the research may benefit from GBA+, provide a rationale for this.
 These fields must be completed before your application can be submitted.

 - Certifications, licences and permits